Start codon: Eukaryotes

 Alternate start codons (non-AUG) are very rare in eukaryotic genomes: a wide range of mechanisms work to guarantee the relative fidelity of AUG initiation.
 However, naturally occurring non-AUG start codons have been reported for some cellular mRNAs.
 Seven out of the nine possible single-nucleotide substitutions at the AUG start codon of dihydrofolate reductase are functional as translation start sites in mammalian cells.
+In all cases, methionine was inserted as the first amino acid.

 Bacteria

 Bacteria do not generally have the wide range of translation factors monitoring start codon fidelity.
 GUG and UUG are the main, even "canonical", alternate start codons.
 GUG in particular is important to controlling the replication of plasmids.

 E. coli uses 83% AUG (3542/4284), 14% (612) GUG, 3% (103) UUG and one or two others (e.g., an AUU and possibly a CUG).

 Well-known coding regions that do not have AUG initiation codons are those of lacI (GUG) and lacA (UUG) in the E. coli lac operon.
-Two more recent studies have independently shown that 17 or more non-AUG start codons may initiate translation in E. coli.
+Two more recent studies have independently shown that between 10 and 46 non-AUG start codons may initiate translation in E. coli.
+However, the codons AUG, GUG, and UUG show much higher efficiency as start codons compared to the rest of the codons.